ashiquebiniqbal/ashiquebiniqbal/README.md

 ### Hi!
 This is Ashique Bin Iqbal.  <a href="https://drive.google.com/file/d/1aClQHYfREy_nebBPLqeNbntelIr2uPSE/view?usp=sharing" target="_blank">>>My Resume</a>
 - 🔭 I have worked in four different industries: Legal,News,Agri and IT
-- 💻 I have expertise in Python with data science/ML.
+- 💻 I love coding in Python with special focus in data science/ML.
 I'm also competent in Full-stack Web Development (MERN Stack) .
 - ❤️ I have a great enthusiasm in AI.
 - I am an Educator , love to teach web/app development etc.
 - Specilization: Blockchain ,AI/ML